EmeraldLoc/sm64coopdx/README.md

 ## Documentation

 sm64coopdx is moddable via Lua, similar to Roblox and Garry's Mod's Lua APIs.
 To get started, click [here](docs/lua/lua.md) to see the Lua documentation.
-If you want to contribute to the repo, you can view the C documentation [here](docs/c/c.md).
+If you want to contribute to the repo, see the [contribution document](CONTRIBUTING.md).
+For documentation on the source code, you can view the C documentation [here](docs/c/c.md).

 ## Building